How to conduct a job interview when you're not in HR

-After spending your entire evening ploughing through a massive pile of CVs, you’ve finally got your shortlist of candidates.
+After spending your entire evening plowing through a massive pile of résumés, you’ve finally got your shortlist of candidates.
 Now it’s time to get down to the real business: the interviews.
 The only problem is that your own job is very different from that of a recruiter or HR manager.
 To be honest, you don’t have a clue how to conduct an interview.
 Don’t panic—we’ve put together a list of tips to help you to become a top-notch recruiter and find that one applicant who’s perfect for the role.

-Prep like a (HR) boss!
+Prep like an (HR) boss!

 The day of your first interviews is fast approaching and you feel pretty apprehensive about taking on the role of interviewer.
-Being unfamiliar with what it involves, it’s only natural that you’re asking yourself a ton of questions such as, “How should I present myself?”
+Being unfamiliar with what it involves, it’s only natural that you’re asking yourself a ton of questions such as “How should I present myself?”
 “What questions should I ask?”
 “How can I be sure that this is the right person to hire?”

 Three tips for when you’re preparing to conduct an interview:

 Read the posting again.
-This will help you to prepare so that you can make sure to have plenty of important information about the position, such as responsibilities, experience required, salary, start date and more.
+This will help you to prepare so that you can make sure to have plenty of important information about the position, such as responsibilities, experience required, salary, start date, and more.
 Do this and you will be more comfortable talking about the position and answering the candidate’s questions.

 Analyse the application.
-Take a careful look at each CV and cover letter.
+Take a careful look at each résumé and cover letter.
 Then make a few notes detailing potential positives and possible issues.
 These will help to influence the topics covered during the interview, as well as those elements that might need to be explored in greater depth.
 For example, it might be a good idea to find out why a candidate has had some big employment gaps or what they might want to say about the three months they spent breeding huskies in Alaska.

 Prepare a list of questions for the interview.
 For all applicants, prepare about five to 10 questions that you will ask all of the candidates.
 This is a great way of drilling down by comparing all their answers, as well as being the fairest way to approach things.

-Experts will tell you that the main objective of a job interview is to get to know the candidate and to find out the truth about their personality, motivation and skills.
+Experts will tell you that the main objective of a job interview is to get to know the candidate and to find out the truth about their personality, motivation, and skills.
 But to actually get this done, you really do need to ask the right questions.